-Vaginal yeast infection is an infection of the vagina, most commonly due to the fungus Candida albicans.
+Vaginal yeast infection is an infection of the vagina.
+It is most commonly due to the fungus Candida albicans.

 Candida and the many other germs that normally live in the vagina keep each other in balance.
-However, sometimes the number of Candida albicans increases, leading to a yeast infection.
+However, sometimes the number of Candida increases, leading to a yeast infection.

-This can happen if you are:
+This can happen if:

 Having many vaginal yeast infections may be a sign of other health problems.
 Other vaginal infections and discharges can be mistaken for a vaginal yeast infection.

-Sometimes, a culture is taken when the infection does not improve with treatment or comes back many times.
+Sometimes, a culture is taken when the infection does not get better with treatment or comes back many times.

 Your health care provider may order other tests to rule out other causes of your symptoms.

-Medications you can buy yourself to treat a vaginal yeast infection are:
+Medicines you can buy yourself to treat a vaginal yeast infection are:

-- You will need to take the medicine for 3 - 7-days, depending on which medicine you buy.
-If you do not get get repeated infections, a 1-day medicine might work for you.
+- You will need to take the medicine for 1 - 7 days, depending on which medicine you buy.
+(If you do not get repeated infections, a 1-day medicine might work for you.)

 To help prevent and treat vaginal discharge:

-Repeat infections that occur immediately after treatment, or a yeast infection that does not respond to any treatment, may be an early sign of HIV.
+Repeat infections that occur right after treatment, or a yeast infection that does not respond well to treatment, may be an early sign of diabetes or rarely, HIV.

 Call your health care provider if: